mio-19/AIinNCEE/src/Physics/Momentum.md

 ## Recoil

-Requirements: The total momentum is zero.
+Requirement: The total momentum is zero.

 ### Algorithm